 You have chosen to get your Medicare and Medicaid health care and your prescription drug coverage through our plan, Simpra Advantage (PPO D-SNP).

-There are different types of Medicare health plans.
+We are required to cover all Part A and Part B services.
+However, cost sharing and provider access in this plan differ from Original Medicare.

 Simpra Advantage (PPO D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Simpra Advantage (PPO D-SNP) is designed specifically for people who have Medicare and who are also entitled to assistance from Medicaid.
+Simpra Advantage (PPO D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.

 Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
 Medicaid may also provide other benefits to you by covering health care services that are not usually covered under Medicare.
 You may also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 Simpra Advantage (PPO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.